jtyard/jtyard.github.io/README.md

 bundle install
 bundle exec jekyll serve
 ```
-and it will update the html in real time as you changes of markdown files etc while serving the site to localhost.
+and it will update the html in real time as you change markdown files etc while continually serving the site to localhost.